 ^{}Signatures indicate that the student above has received the committee's approval of the student's pre-proposal and proposal as presented and defended.
-At completion, the student has permission to continue towards her/his dissertatio
+At completion, the student has permission to continue towards her/his dissertation.

-COMPREHENSIVE EXAMINATION FOR DOCTORAL PROPOSAL APPROVAL FORM pg 2 IF MAJOR REVISIONS ARE REQUIRED:
+COMPREHENSIVE EXAMINATION FOR DOCTORAL PROPOSAL APPROVAL FORM IF MAJOR REVISIONS ARE REQUIRED

 Please Print Name of Student ASU ID (10 Digit ID)

 Signature of Student Projected Completion Date for Revisions

+[=

 Required revisions.
 If both check both.
 Completion Date of Revisions

-[] Written Revisions Completion Date of Revisions
+[] Written Revisions

 [}Oral Defense

+1

 Final Comps Disposition Date of Final Disposition of Comps

+[] Pass

-[] Pass [] Fail
+[] Fail

+1 ~.

 Please Print the names of Committee Signatures

 Chair or Co-Chair

 Co-Chair or Member

-Co-Chair of Member
+Manufact

 Member

 Member

+Wellider

 Member

+Wember

 Head of Department

+Tread of Department